apache/incubator-kie-drools/kogito-trusty/README.md

 ### Explainability service

 The explainability service provides local and global explaination.
-- The local explaination aims to find the most relevant features that contributed to take that particular decision.
+- The local explanation aims to find the most relevant features that contributed to take that particular decision.
 In order to do that, the explainability service interacts with the kogito-runtime application to re-execute the decision with perturbed features.
 At the moment, the communication between explainability service and the kogito application is performed via HTTP calls.
 - The global explainability is still under development.

 As a consequence, the dependencies of the explainability service are Kafka and the availability of the kogito application.